eric-downes/20sq-blog/_posts/2025-01-15-issuance-dynamics.md

 ```

 ![Disaster Scenario](
-    ../assetsPosts/2025-issuance-dynamics/mega-burn.png)
+    ../assetsPosts/2025-01-15-issuance-dynamics/1d-stab.jpg)

+We aren't excited to hodl through multiple decades of 10\% inflation,
-Silliness aside, we do not mean to downplay fears of inflation, and we
+and we expect you aren't either!
+Silliness aside, we do not mean to
-encourage you to find more realistic scenarios in which such sustained
+downplay fears of inflation, and we encourage you to find more
+realistic scenarios in which such sustained inflation occurs.
+Rather,
-inflation occurs.
-Rather, we mean to separate concerns.
-Unpleasantly
+we mean to separate concerns.

-high inflation in the medium term, even if that "medium term" lasts
+Unpleasantly high inflation in the medium term, even if that "medium
-decades, is a *dynamics* problem, not an equilibrium problem, and so
+term" lasts decades, is a *dynamics* problem, not an equilibrium
-dynamical solutions (like EIP 7514) seem better suited.
-Unfortunately
+problem, and so dynamical solutions (like EIP 7514) seem better
-we will see that given the above, $$s\to1$$ *is* an equilibrium
+suited.
+Unfortunately we will see that given the above, $$s\to1$$
-problem.
+*is* an equilibrium problem.

 ### Staking Fraction